 These Barbacoa Beef Burrito Bowls include slow cooked barbacoa beef with turmeric rice, cabbage slaw, and a homemade maple barbecue sauce.
-These filling bowls are paleo-friendly and packed with fresh, delicious ingredients.
+These filling bowls are packed with fresh, delicious ingredients.
 Not to boast, but these are the best burrito bowls right here!

 The three combined make for one epic burrito (slash deconstructed taco) bowl!

-I made a quick cabbage and carrot slaw, sliced up some radishes and avocado, sat back, and marveled at the vibrancy.
+I make a quick cabbage and carrot slaw, slice up some radishes and avocado, sit back, and marvel at the vibrancy.